 Trinity Lake is the home of California’s state record landlocked Chinook salmon, a 20-pound, 15-ounce fish that was caught in 2013 near the dam.

-Other popular fisheries here include trout and smallmouth bass.
+Other popular fisheries in the lake include trout and smallmouth bass.

 More: Trinity Lake Fishing